David Alan Carter's

 The Mechanics

 Once a month, the strategy conducts a risk-parity calculation on the three, 3x leveraged ETFs to determine the percentage each should occupy in the portfolio going forward.
+It rebalances those funds according to those percentages.
+Each month, month after month, these three assets are ever-present in the portfolio -- only by differing amounts.

 Why all the gymnastics?
 Because I didn't want to commit three, 3x leveraged ETFs to 100% of the portfolio if I could hedge a portion of that with an alternative, especially when that alternative acts to reduce overall strategy volatility and max drawdown (maxDD).